klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-1-frontend-blocknumber-component.md

   this.intervalId = setInterval(this.getBlockNumber, 1000)
 }
 ```
-Since we want our tutorial app to show current block number lively, we should call `getBlockNumber` per 1 seconds(1000ms).
-We can use `setInterval` function to do this. `setInterval(func, delay)` call function intervally.
-Since we will call `this.getBlockNumber` method per 1000ms, `setInterval(this.getBlockNumber, 1000)` is needed.
-And this `setInterval` function returns interval id which will be used to clear this interval, so we store it to `this.intervalId` variable.
+Since we want our tutorial app to show current block number lively, we call `getBlockNumber` every second (1000ms).
+We can use `setInterval` function to do this. `setInterval(func, delay)` calls the given function repeatedly with given delay. `setInterval` function returns an interval id which will be used to clear this interval later, so we store it to `this.intervalId` variable.

 ```js
 /**